 This ERIAH workshop will focus on how to translate economic assessments outputs into practical decision-making.
 The workshop will be organised as one main keynote and small working groups.

 Participation is free for participants of ISESSAH conference and/or InnovSur forum but registration is mandatory.

-InnovSur forum aims to review and discuss the gaps and needs in next generation of health surveillance: innovations in animal, human and plants health surveillance but also at the interface (integrated surveillance).
+InnovSur forum aims to review and discuss the gaps and needs in next generation of health surveillance: innovations in animal, human and environmental health surveillance but also at the interface (integrated surveillance).

 Most health policies rely on data from national health surveillance systems which efficacy can vary greatly between countries and according to the type of diseases.
 Socio-economic, political and cultural factors scan affect the performances of such systems.
 In order to ensure quality and reliability of the data provided, disease surveillance systems should be adapted to the country specific socio-economic and cultural context but should also be evaluated and optimized according to the dynamics of the sanitary situation.